 I am a historian of the modern Middle East with a specialization in 19th/20th century Iran.
-I teach undergraduate surveys in Middle Eastern, Islamic World, and World History, as well as undergraduate and graduate courses on Iran, the Arab-Israeli Conflict, and Western-Middle Eastern relations.
-My main research interests are nationalism, social movements, and imperialism, as they relate to modern Iran and the Middle East in general, and I am particularly interested in the region of Khuzistan (Iran's southwestern and oil-rich province which sits along the border with Iraq and on the Persian Gulf).
-I am the advisor to the History Club, the webmaster for the History Department, and serve on various other committees.
-In the future, I look forward to offering our students more courses on Iranian, Middle Eastern, and Islamic history, and I am excited to begin teaching interested graduate students how to read Persian (Farsi) in Spring 2014.
+I teach undergraduate surveys in Middle Eastern, Islamic World, and World History, as well as undergraduate and graduate courses on Iran, the Arab-Israeli Conflict, and British imperialism in the Middle East.
+I have also taught graduate students how to read Persian.
+My main research interests are nationalism, social movements, and imperialism, as they relate to modern Iran and the Middle East in general, and I am particularly interested in the region of Khuzistan (Iran's southwestern and oil-rich province which sits along the border with Iraq on the Persian Gulf).
+I am the advisor to the History Club, the webmaster for the History Department, and serve on various other committees in and outside the department.
+I am also an afficiliated faculty member of the Graduate School, Humanities Center, and Asian Studies Program.

 Areas of Expertise

 EducationUndergraduate: Hofstra University

 Graduate: University of Texas at Austin